 I have so enjoyed writing my newest course, Music Appreciation of the Romantic Era, which launches today!
-I calculate that I spent about 80 hours working on it this summer.
-But, it was a joy!

-How fascinating to read about all these composers and their lives.
+As I was researching and writing the course, it was so fascinating to read about all these composers and their lives.
 I included some very interesting information.
 No, music history isn’t dry!

 Did you know that composer Johannes Brahms loved composer Clara Schumann after her husband composer Robert Schumann died?
 They were friends for 40 years but never married.
 But, he did put a secret message into one of his compositions about another woman he almost married!